escopecz/veetr/readme.md

   - Wind sensor data only appears in JSON when sensor is detected and working

 - **Heel angle not appearing in JSON**
-  - Verify ADXL345 accelerometer is connected to I2C pins 21/22
+  - Verify BNO080 IMU sensor is connected to I2C pins 21/22
-  - Check that accelerometer has proper power supply (3.3V)
+  - Check that IMU sensor has proper power supply (3.3V)
-  - Heel data only appears in JSON when accelerometer is detected at startup
+  - Heel data only appears in JSON when IMU sensor is detected at startup
-  - If accelerometer fails after startup, heel data will stop appearing
+  - If IMU sensor fails after startup, heel data will stop appearing

 - **JSON missing expected fields**
   - This is normal behavior - fields are omitted if sensors are not available
   - Only GPS fields (SOG, COG, lat, lon, satellites, hdop) and RSSI are always present
   - Wind fields (AWS, AWD) only appear when wind sensor is connected
-  - Heel field only appears when accelerometer is detected and working
+  - Heel field only appears when IMU sensor is detected and working

 ## Development